The European College of veterinary Dermatology by Professor KL Thoday

 The first Diploma examination took place in 1996 and, since then, has continued annually resulting in a healthy growth of Diplomates.
 After the 2015 examination membership of the College had grown to 111 active Diplomates currently working in more than twenty countries.
 In 2011, a complete and detailed review of the College’s expectations of examination candidates, running to 15,000 words, was completed by a committee of ECVD Diplomates.
 This is available online to help guide Residents in their studies.

-The College is the joint organiser, with the ESVD, of a very well-attended Annual Congress (ESVD - ECVD Annual Congress) in Europe in three out of every four years (in the fourth year the World Congress for Veterinary Dermatology [WCVD] takes place).
+The College is the joint organiser, with the ESVD, of a very well-attended Annual Congress (European Veterinary Dermatology Congress Co-organized by ESVD-ECVD ) in Europe in three out of every four years (in the fourth year the World Congress for Veterinary Dermatology [WCVD] takes place).
 The ECVD is also a joint organiser of the WCVD Congress.
 Working on the principle that if you are going to have a Congress you may as well have it in a really nice place, the venues of the past meetings read like a list of some of the very best places in the world to visit!

 Figure 2.
 The 2012-2015 ECVD Board.
 From the left: Jacques Fontaine (BE, Vice-President), Emmanuel Bensignor (FR, Past- President), Susanne Ahman (SWE, Member), Richard Harvey (UK, President), Monika Linek (DE, Secretary), Dominique Heripret (FR, Treasurer).
 Absent: Natalie Barnard (UK, Member)

 The College has a website (www.ecvd.org) which in 2012 was completely redeveloped.
 It has a general access area (the College has always believed its policies and procedures must be open to all who wish to see them).
 Other features in this section include ‘find a dermatologist’ for both members of the profession who wish to refer a clinical case or members of the general public who are looking for specialist care for their animals, which can be navigated via an interactive map.
 There are also two restricted access areas, one for Diplomates only and one for Board Members only.
 The website’s content is regularly updated.
-In 2003 the College also established two computer-based Listservs, one for its Diplomates and one for its Residents, which allow essentially immediate transmission of general information to everyone registered in one or other of these groups.
+The webpage allows to send mass mailings to all dipolmates and residents and also to different subgroups as mentors, which allow essentially immediate transmission of general information to everyone registered in one or other of these groups.
 In 2011 an internet blog was set up to give alerts on relevant new papers in veterinary dermatology in journals which might not be routinely scanned by its members and, in particular, its residents.
 It is regularly updated and is also able to be accessed by the public.

 Prior to being accepted as a Resident of the ECVD, applicants must have completed a minimum one year, recognised, general clinical training programme in an academic institution (ideally a general internship) or a satisfactory practice equivalent.
 A subsequent specialised dermatology internship is also advantageous but the College recognises that such positions are few and this is not a requirement.
 Places with standard active ECVD-registered residency programmes are listed on the College’s website as are most of the current residency vacancies.
 Most of the College’s Diplomate mentors find it very helpful if people who are seriously considering applying for a standard residency programme contact them with a view to carrying out a short externship at their institution.
 This is also invaluable to prospective applicants who can thus get a flavour of the programme at that institution, their potential mentor(s) and the place where, with luck, they could be spending three years of their lives!